Why Highland Perthshire?

 What does the website want to achieve?

-Highland Perthshire is criss-crossed with many estate and forestry trails of varying quality and length.
-Whilst there is an abundance of trails and growing interest in cycling, a lack of clear information and planned routes was missing.
+Highland Perthshire is criss-crossed with many estate and forestry trails of varying quality and length, ideal for gravel cycling.
+Whilst there is an abundance of trails and growing interest in cycling, clear information and planned routes were missing.
 We want locals and visitors to be able to make choices, safe in the knowledge of a planned route with full awareness of their options.
 Even for experienced off-road cyclists, the time and effort required to plan a route, and the inherent risk that the surface may not be suitable, that bridges may not exist or that facilities may be closed, means only the most enthusiastic do so.
 We want people, locals and visitors, to be able to enjoy Highland Perthshire in a healthy, carbon-neutral way.
 Highland Perthshire Cycling wants to use the Perthshire Gravel Trails Project to encourage many more people of a variety of abilities to explore our countryside by bike, support the local economy and their own physical and mental wellbeing.

 Who is behind it?

 The project, funded by Perth and Kinross Leader and SSE, is led by Highland Perthshire Cycling Trustee Mike Stead, with the assistance of Highland Perthshire Cycling Project Manager Kat Brown.
-The trails and bikepacking route were designed by Markus Stitz, a round the world cyclist and adventurer, who has worked with organisations in different parts of Scotland to combine existing trails into new itineraries.
+The trails and bikepacking route were designed by Markus Stitz of Bikepacking Scotland, a round the world cyclist and adventurer, who has worked with organisations in different parts of Scotland to combine existing trails into new itineraries.

 Why are the trails only available online?